ehsanaerabi/BlockCiphers/README.md

 # BlockCiphers
-A database of block ciphers source codes in C
+A database of block ciphers source codes in C.

+Collected by Ehsan Aerabi.